meckard10/Portfolio/README.md

-Course_Work
+Portfolio

 Melody Eckard

-A collection of assignments, projects, and other coursework from classes I have taken at Clemson Univerity.
+A collection of projects and assignments.